Read Maurice Merleau-Ponty with voice, context, and method in the same frame.

 Prompt 1: Provide a short paragraph explaining Maurice Merleau-Ponty’s influence on philosophy.

-3. Historical setting: Place Maurice Merleau-Ponty inside twentieth-century phenomenology, where embodiment and perception displace the fantasy of a detached spectator mind so the reader sees what problem the thinker inherited.
+2. Historical setting: Twentieth-century phenomenology, where embodiment and perception displace the fantasy of a detached spectator mind.

-5. Strongest objection: Keep whether the richness of lived description purchases insight at the cost of argumentative sharpness, or whether that sharpness was itself part of the original distortion visible instead of smoothing it into admiration.
+4. Pressure point: Whether the richness of lived description purchases insight at the cost of argumentative sharpness, or whether that sharpness was itself part of the original distortion.

 Prompt 2: Provide an annotated list of Merleau-Ponty’s 7 greatest contributions to philosophy.